ddcroft73/email-service/readme.md

 ```
 #### Workflow

-1. A request is sent to the server with all it needs to be mailed.
+1. A request is sent to the server; The request will be sent with all the necessary info to send the email.
-2. The server verifies the clients credentials via dependencies.
+2. The server verifies the clients credentials via dependencies; the data within will have been validated before it ever leaves the client as to limit the amount of work this service has to do.
-3. The request is passed to Celery, with all the relevent data.
+3. The email object is seralized into a dict and passed to the  Celery Task predefined to handle sending emails.
-4. A response is sent back to the client.
+4. A response is sent back to the client with the task ID confirming that the email is being processed.
-5. The email is sent FIFO.
+5. The email is then dispatched on a FIFO basis.

 #### Run Service:
 I seriously doubt anyone but me wil see this so I'm gonna forget the Venv, and pip stuff.